'I really like Yorkshire pudding'

 "It's good to be back here where I'm comfortable and the team have always made me feel accepted and loved.
 I like this team.
 I knew everybody and it's so comfortable."

-Seeing the viral video of Rodrigues dueting with South African team-mate Laura Woolvardt not only shows her musical talent, but how at ease she feels in a squad where she is one of the youngest players.
+Seeing the viral video of Rodrigues dueting with South African team-mate Laura Wolvaardt not only shows her musical talent, but how at ease she feels in a squad where she is one of the youngest players.

 "I love the experience I'm getting," Rodrigues says.
 "People here are very chilled.
 You see them dancing before entering the field and it's so nice because it just shows that, yes, we play cricket, but also we play because we love the sport and we enjoy it.
 If you're not enjoying it, what's the point of playing it?"